About the State Emergency Response Commission

 Why was the Commission Established?

 The Emergency Planning Community Right-to-Know Act (EPCRA) requires each state to have a State Emergency Response Commission (SERC), the Nevada SERC is established by Nevada Revised Statue (NRS) 459.738.
 The SERC has designated planning districts within the state as Local Emergency Planning Committees (LEPCs) to coordinate the activities of each planning district.
 Each county is a planning district and each county has a designed the LEPC with the approval of the SERC.

-Currently the State Emergency Response Commission consists of fifteen members appointed by the Governor representing state and local government organizations, private industry, and general public.
+Currently the State Emergency Response Commission consists of up to 25 members appointed by the Governor representing state and local government organizations, private industry, and general public.

 The mission of the State Emergency Response Commission is; "Protect the citizens of the State of Nevada against the negative effects of hazardous materials."

 The State Emergency Response Commission Main Function includes: coordinate and supervise the

 activities of the Local Emergency Planning Committees (LEPCs); ensure each LEPC